 Mariann believes families need to share, learn, and vent to one another in order to grow.
 She provides a platform for teens and adults to communicate calmly and openly about disagreements.
 Experts educate teens and parents or grandparents about sports, jobs, drugs and alcohol.
 The viewers watch the shows together to educate one another.
 Everyone loves joining the studio audience.
 The youth can change the world if we just stop, listen and learn.

-Where Teens and College Students can have their Say.
+Teen Say is where Teens, College Students, Parents and Experts can have their Say.
 Open the Communication lines!
+What do you want to say?
 Make a Positive Difference in the World.
 Take a stand.
-We will help you be heard.
+Mariann, the Producer and host will help you be heard.
 What do you want to change?
-Relate to your Peers...Teach Peers.
-Open peoples' eyes with your views.
+We want to give you a voice!
 Robots have no say on Teen Say.